 Affinity Photo has all the basic photo editing tools you can expect: red-eye removal, cropping, selecting, drawing tools, as well as instruments for creating vector shapes.
-It also includes more advanced tools, such as clone stamp, batch edit, font effects, and lens distortion correction.
+It also includes more advanced tools, such as clone stamp, batch edit, font effects, and lens distortion correction and can become a great alternative to Photoshop for iPad.

 Affinity Photo’s interface is divided into separate task-oriented workspaces, called personas.
 This means that you will see only icons related to what you are working with.
 As in Photoshop, the interface has the toolbar on the left, the top panel and context toolbar at the top, and all the corresponding panels at the right.
 There are 25 panels, which you can add as you wish.